 How to Make Chicken Liver Adobo?
-Perhaps most famous Filipino dish, and Filipino can cook any meat as well as veggies as adobo.
+Perhaps the most famous Filipino dish and Filipino can cook any meat as well as veggies as adobo.
 If you’d ask any foreigner exactly what Filipino dish they enjoyed, they would mostly say it is Adobo ~ especially speaking about Chicken adobo or the Chicken Pork adobo blend.

 - 2 tablespoons of Vegetable oil

 - 1 tbsp of annatto seeds

 - 3 pounds Whole chicken thighs, separated into drumsticks

 - 1 tbsp. of kosher salt; add more if you like